A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Feature modeling

 where the objective consists of a reconstruction term, sample-based KL-divergence and a likelihood correction term for the change in probability density induced by the NF. \citet{bhat_effect_2023, bhat2022generalized} compare this approach with other parameterizations of the latent space, including a mixture of Gaussians and low-rank approximation of the full covariance matrix. \citet{TMI} show that the latent space can converge to contain non-informative latent dimensions, undermining the capabilities of the latent-variable approach, generally referred to as mode or posterior collapse~\citep{chen2016variational, zhao2017infovae}.
-Their proposition considers the alternative formulation of the ELBO, specified as
+Their proposition considers a modified objective

-The proposed novel objective maximizes the contribution of the (expected) mutual information between latent and output variables, i.e. the aleatoric uncertainty term of the predictive entropy in Equation~(\ref{eq:uncdecgen}).
-This enables the introduction of the updated objective

-with $\operatorname{S}_\epsilon$ being the Sinkhorn divergence~\cite{cuturi2013sinkhorn} and $\alpha,\beta$ denoting hyperparameters.
+with $\operatorname{S}_\epsilon$ being the Sinkhorn divergence~\citep{cuturi2013sinkhorn} and $\alpha,\beta$ denoting hyperparameters.
 This adaptation results in a more uniform latent space leading to increased model performance.
 Also, modeling the ELBO of the joint density has been explored~\citep{zhang2022probabilistic}.
 This formulation results in an additional reconstruction term and forces the latent variables to be more congruent with the data.
 Furthermore, constraining the latent space to be discrete has resulted in some improvements, where it is hypothesized that this partially addresses the model collapse phenomenon~\citep{qiu2020modal}.

 \paragraph{Multi-scale approach} Learning latent features over several hierarchical scales can provide expressive densities and interpretable features across various abstraction levels~\citep{sonderby2016ladder, kingma2016improved, klushyn2019learning,gregor2015draw,ranganath2016hierarchical}.
 Such models are commonly categorized under hierarchical VAE (HVAE) modeling.
 Often, an additional Markov assumption of length $T$ is placed on the posterior as